calebschoepp/nqq/list-post.md

 ];
 ```

-If all we could with lists is define them at compile time then they would be pretty useless.
-Naturally, we should be able to access items in the list via an integer index.
-We'd also like to be able to store new values in the list at a specified index.
+If all we could do with lists is define them at compile time then they would be pretty useless.
+We want to be able to access items in the list.
+We'd also like to be able to store new values into the list.

 ```js
 let foo = [1, 2];